Greenheart/swipeforfuture.com/docs/CONTRIBUTING.md

 ## Have a question?

-Feel free to chat with us on [Discord](https://discord.gg/JGkQr9raU5) if you want help getting started!
+Let us know if you want help getting started!

 ## 🎮 Play the game and contribute with feedback + ideas

 -   Play on https://swipeforfuture.com
--   Let us know what you think on [Discord](https://discord.gg/JGkQr9raU5) or by joining the [discussions on GitHub](https://github.com/Greenheart/swipeforfuture.com/issues).
+-   Let us know what you think in the [discussions on GitHub](https://github.com/Greenheart/swipeforfuture.com/issues).
 -   You can also [open issues on GitHub](https://github.com/Greenheart/swipeforfuture.com/issues) if you find bugs or have new ideas.
 Just remember to search for similar discussions first to avoid duplicates.

 ## 📝 Create scenarios and content